rails/rails/guides/source/upgrading_ruby_on_rails.md

 * Rails 4.0 has changed `serialized_attributes` and `attr_readonly` to class methods only.
 Now you shouldn't use instance methods, it's deprecated.
 You must change them, e.g. `self.serialized_attributes` to `self.class.serialized_attributes`.

+* Rails 4.0 has removed `attr_accessible` and `attr_protected` feature in favor of Strong Parameters.
+You can use the [Protected Attributes gem](https://github.com/rails/protected_attributes) to a smoothly upgrade path.

 ### Active Model

 * Rails 4.0 has changed how errors attach with the `ActiveModel::Validations::ConfirmationValidator`.
 Now when confirmation validations fail the error will be attached to `:#{attribute}_confirmation` instead of `attribute`.